rcapillon/random_matrices/README.md

 # random_matrices
 Generators for several types of random matrices in Python.

+**Important note**: This repository has just recently been made public and is still undergoing debugging and development.

 ## Available ensembles of random matrices
 - GOE: Gaussian Orthogonal Ensemble
 - SG_0_+: positive-definite matrices with the identity matrix as mean value